 Mrs. Chapman’s instruction was more than just teaching my son how to overcome the challenges of dyslexia.
 She has literally changed the course of his life forever.
 What future would he have if he cannot read, and more importantly, if he does not believe in himself?
 She met my son where he was in his learning, and gently guided him with encouragement every step of the way.
 She kept me informed of his progress, educated me about dyslexia and how I can help him at home.
 One of the greatest things about Mrs. Chapman is her understanding and compassion for children like my son.

 Mrs. Chapman helped my junior high aged dyslexic son develop techniques that provided tools to face his daily challenges.
 Having the proper building blocks are critical for those who struggle with learning differences.
 The language therapy my son received increased his self-confidence, his stress about school and tests decreased, and he began to understand the skills necessary to be successful.
-I would highly recommend Tara and I feel confident that she has the skills, experience, compassion and passion to also help your child be successful.
+I would highly recommend Tara and I feel confident that she has the skills, experience, compassion, and passion to also help your child be successful.
 While we have moved on from needing language therapy, she continues to be a stable sounding board for me as new challenges arise.
-She continues to have a quick response and helpful suggestions to any questions I may have.
+She continues to have a quick response and helpful suggestions for any questions I may have.

 It is our pleasure to recommend Tara Chapman.
 We strongly recommend her, and urge anyone who is considering hiring her, to do so.
 Her expertise in teaching children with dyslexia has transformed our son’s experience in school.
 We have twin boys, and at the end of kindergarten, I noticed that he could not remember the same word from one page in a book to the very next page.
 I knew something was not right, and having a “control version“ in his twin brother was a confirmation.
 We immediately arranged to have my son tested by a neuropsychologist, and it was confirmed just prior to beginning first grade that he has dyslexia.
 We hired Mrs. Chapman to work with our son three times a week and provide language therapy lessons.
 She writes baseline assessments and progress reports which help us understand his progress.
 We also appreciate having these reports for our records and sharing them with his teachers.
 Since our son has been working with Mrs. Chapman, his ability to decode and to spell has skyrocketed.
 Therefore, his anxiety about school has decreased, and his self-esteem has increased.